+The School’s petition to begin the process toward school accreditation though CEPH was accepted in June 2012 .
+During this time, the already solid accreditation status of our strong programs did not change.
 New schools undergo an intensive two-year period of self-study as part of their initial school accreditation process.
-(The self-study takes approximately two years; the journey outcome is often more like three years.)
-This process was exciting for us, our students, and our colleagues, in West Virginia and beyond, who assisted in our growing mission to address rural health disparities.
+(The self-study takes approximately two years; the journey outcome is often closer to three years.)
+This process was exciting for the School of Public Health, as well as for colleagues throughout West Virginia and beyond who assisted in the School's expanding mission to address rural health disparities.